Get Bricks

 In certain cases, you would like to redirect user to a page based on certain URL parameter values.
 In such scenario, you are not able to use on the Custom redirect URL field.
 This is because the form was submitted in AJAX and the current page URL param will not be sent along the AJAX call.

-To solve this, you can first place the url parameter into a hidden field.
+You can use Custom action with some PHP code for more complicated logic.
+You can first place the url parameter into a hidden field.

 Store url parameter into hidden key, and choose Custom action